I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/nf-dmusicks-iminiportdmus-newstream.md

 Specifies the type of data stream to create.
 This parameter is set to one of the following DMUS_STREAM_TYPE enumeration values:

+For more information, see the following Remarks section.

 `DataFormat`